 - have lived in Massachusetts for five consecutive years immediately prior to filing for a property tax exemption.

 *Under M.G.L. c.
 59 s.
 5, clauses 22A, 22B, 22C, and 22E, surviving spouses of disabled veterans who qualified for exemptions ranging from $750 to $1500 may now continue to receive the higher amount regardless of marital status.
-Under M.G.L. c.
-58 s.8A, surviving spouses of those in receipt of full exemptions continue to receive them regardless of marital status.

 The Massachusetts Department of Revenue, Division of Local Services prepared a comprehensive overview of Local Tax Benefits for veterans and servicemembers in February 2009.
 The document is available in Word and PDF file size 1MB (1.63MB) format.